You are using an old browser with security vulnerabilities and can not use the features of this website.

 The world’s top universities were evaluated with 13 indicators in five core areas: Teaching, strength of research, citations, external funding from industry (knowledge transfer) and internationalization.
 The University of Potsdam proved itself as above-average in all of the core areas.
 The University of Potsdam’s research received a particularly positive evaluation, making it a high-performance, internationally visible university in terms of research and teaching.

-The University of Potsdam is ranked closely to the universities of Hamburg, Constance, Kiel and Bochum, and is situated in the same cluster as its international strategic partner institutions – Tel Aviv University and Macquarie University (both 201–250).
+The University of Potsdam is ranked closely to the universities of Frankfurt, Kiel, Passau and Bochum, and is situated in the same cluster as its international strategic partner institutions at HSE Moscow, Stellenbosch, the University of São Paulo.

 The Academic Ranking of World Universities (ARWU), also called the Shanghai Ranking, is published each year by the Center for World-Class Universities (CWCU) at Shanghai Jiao Tong University (China).
 The renowned rankings compare research performance from more than 1,200 universities and publishes the 500 best.
-In both 2016 and 2017, the University of Potsdam made the leap to the global rankings and is therefore one of just 50 German universities listed in these rankings.
-The University is currently in the 501–600 group.
+In 2016, 2017 and 2019 the University of Potsdam made the leap to the global rankings and is therefore one of just 51 German universities listed in these rankings.
+The University of Potsdam is currently listed in group 401-500 and thus ranks 30th among German universities, ahead of Saarland University and the Darmstadt University of Technology.

 The World University Ranking, published annually by Quacquarelli Symonds (QS), currently ranks more than 1000 universities.
 The University of Potsdam is currently ranked in the 701–750 group.
 In national comparison within Germany, the University of Potsdam occupies 41st place out of 46 ranked universities.